 The first Intraocular Contact Lens (ICL) was implanted in 1993.

-It is the world’s fastest growing surgical procedure for vision correction, with one Visian ICL being implanted every 6 minutes around the world.
+It is the world’s fastest-growing surgical procedure for vision correction, with one Visian ICL being implanted every 6 minutes around the world.
 Over 700,000 procedures have now been performed worldwide.
-AVC is one of the leading providers of ICL in UK, implanting the highest numbers per year.
+AVC is one of the leading providers of ICL in the UK, implanting the highest numbers per year.

 At Advanced Vision Care (AVC), our surgeons are pioneers and international trainers for Visian ICL.
 We were the first clinic in the UK to implant the hyperopic toric ICL (long sight with astigmatism) for a doctor.